-We provide an effective chest X-ray screening program for early diagnosis of occupational lung diseases for Australian industrial workers at risk of developing Coal Mine Dust Lung Diseases as well as other occupational lung diseases.
+This is provided through an effective chest X-ray screening program for the early diagnosis of Coal Mine Dust Lung Diseases as well as other occupational lung diseases.

 These diseases are often caused by accumulative inhalation of respirable coal mine dust including silicates, carbon, and quartz.
 Coal Mine Dust Lung Diseases include chronic obstructive pulmonary disease, silicosis, emphysema, diffuse dust-related fibrosis and the fibrotic lung diseases of Coal Workers' Pneumoconiosis (CWP) as well as the most severe form, Progressive Massive Fibrosis (PMF).